Regional health authority (Norway)

-A regional health authority (Regionalt helseforetak or RHF) is a state enterprise responsible for specialist healthcare in one of four regions of Norway.
+A regional health authority (Regionalt helseforetak or RHF) is a state-owned enterprise responsible for specialist healthcare in one of four regions of Norway.
 Responsibilities of the RHFs include patient treatment, education of medical staff, research and training of patients and relatives.
 Areas covered by the authorities are hospitals, psychiatry, ambulance service, operation of pharmacies at the hospitals, emergency telephone number and laboratories.
 The actual performance is done by subsidiary health trusts (HF) that usually consist of one or more hospitals, with associate responsibilities.
 The authorities are subordinate to the Norwegian Ministry of Health and Care Services.

 Health reform

 The authorities were created on January 1, 2002 when the Government of Norway took over the responsibilities of the hospitals from the counties.
 At the time there were created five authorities, but the Southern and Eastern Norway authorities were merged in 2007.
 The reform was credited to the Minister of Health, Tore Tønne (Labour) who only held office for one and a half years.
 The ultimate goal of the reform was to increase the effectiveness of the hospitals and reduce the cost of the specialist healthcare service, that in 2007 had an annual budget of NOK 114 billion, about 14% of the state budget.